faizan1234567/Brain-Tumors-Segmentation/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/faizan1234567/Brats-20-Tumors-segmentation/blob/main/notebooks/BraTS21_setup.ipynb)
 # Brain Tumors Segmentation on BraTS23 Dataset (New)
-Brain tumor is one of the deadlist kind of disease around the world.
-Among these, gliomas are ubiquitous.
-Physcians and Radiologists use MRI scans and CT scans to diagnose the disease.
-In addition, it could be highly prone to human errors, and it's time consuming process when timely diagnosis is required.
-To assit radioligits, deep learning is being used.
-Deep Learning has shown remarkable performance in medical imaging over the years.
-Therefore, to train a deep learning model, a large dataset is being used to train the AI model for accurate diagnosis for early treamtment of the disease.
+Brain tumors are among the deadliest diseases worldwide, with gliomas being particularly prevalent and challenging to diagnose.
+Traditionally, physicians and radiologists rely on MRI and CT scans to identify and assess these tumors.
+However, this diagnostic process is not only time-consuming but also susceptible to human error, which can delay crucial treatment decisions.

+To enhance diagnostic accuracy and efficiency, deep learning techniques are increasingly being integrated into medical imaging.
+Over the years, deep learning has demonstrated exceptional performance in analyzing complex medical images, providing reliable support to healthcare professionals.
+By leveraging large datasets, deep learning models can be trained to recognize patterns and anomalies in brain scans with reasonable accuracy, facilitating early detection and treatment of brain tumors.

+This repository utilizes the BraTS 2021 and BraTS 2022 datasets to develop and evaluate both new and existing state-of-the-art algorithms for brain tumor segmentation.
+To facilitate research, we have made the code for training, evaluation, data loading, preprocessing, and model development open source.
+Researchers can use this template to build their models, enhancing accuracy and explainability.

 ![Alt Text](https://github.com/faizan1234567/Brats-20-Tumors-segmentation/blob/main/media/gif.gif)

 ## Dataset Description
-All [BraTS23](http://braintumorsegmentation.org/) mpMRI scans are  available as [NIfTI](https://radiopaedia.org/articles/nifti-file-format) files and described as  T2 Fluid Attenuated Inversion Recovery(Flair), native(T1), T2-weighted(T2), and post-contrast T1-weighted (T1Gd).
-They were acquired with differnt clinical protocals and various scanners from different institutions.
+All [BraTS23](http://braintumorsegmentation.org/) mpMRI scans are available as [NIfTI](https://radiopaedia.org/articles/nifti-file-format) files and include T2 Fluid Attenuated Inversion Recovery (FLAIR), native (T1), T2-weighted (T2), and post-contrast T1-weighted (T1Gd) images.
+These scans were acquired using different clinical protocols and various scanners from multiple institutions.

-Annotations consistsof  GD-enhancing tumor (ET — label 3), the peritumoral edematous/invaded tissue (ED — label 2), and the necrotic tumor core (NCR — label 1), more detail [here](https://www.synapse.org/#!Synapse:syn51156910/wiki/622351).
+Annotations consist of GD-enhancing tumor (ET — label 3), peritumoral edematous/invaded tissue (ED — label 2), and necrotic tumor core (NCR — label 1).
+More details are available [here](https://www.synapse.org/#!Synapse:syn51156910/wiki/622351).

-The dataset contains 1251 patient cases that are labelled by expert radiologists.
-However, cases in validation set are not labelled.
-Therefore,the dataset has been divided into five folders.
-Four of them are used for training and one is used for evaluation.
+The dataset contains 1,251 patient cases labeled by expert radiologists.
+However, cases in the validation set are not labeled.
+The dataset is divided into five folders: four for training and one for evaluation.

-The dataset is represented in a directory in the following sturcture, please make necessary changes if required in your case.
-And make sure to add other helping files in the dataset directory.
+The directory structure of the dataset is as follows.
+Please make necessary adjustments if required and ensure to add other supporting files in the dataset directory.

 ```
 Dataset/